fibercrypto/libskyfiber-dotnet/README.md

 ## LibSkycoinNet wrappers for the Skycoin cipher

-**LibSkycoinNet** is an assembly that provides wrappers to the Skycoin core cipher API's, implemented in go lang, hence linking directly to the original node code.
+**LibSkycoinNet** is an assembly that provides wrappers to the Skycoin core cipher API's, implemented in `golang`, hence linking directly to the original node code.
 No transpilation involved.

 ### Installation